joshkeating/dotfiles/README.md

-# These are my dotfiles and stuff
+# These are my dotfiles

+TODO: a script to link all my dotfiles to $HOME